A Sensory-Friendly Weekend in St. Pete-Clearwater

 Brunch at The Library

-Start your day with a quiet, stylish brunch at The Library, a cozy restaurant inspired by the historic Johns Hopkins medical library.
+Start your day with a quiet, stylish brunch at The Library, a cozy restaurant in downtown St. Pete.
 With its book-lined walls and comfortable seating, it’s a welcoming place to fuel up for the day.

-Visit the Museum of Fine Arts St. Petersburg, where every second Saturday is designated as Sensory Saturday—offering lowered lighting, quiet spaces, and a more relaxed environment.
+One great option is a visit to the Museum of Fine Arts St. Petersburg, where every second Saturday is designated as Sensory Saturday—offering lowered lighting, quiet spaces, and a relaxed environment.
 Enjoy world-class works of art in a setting that promotes peace and reflection.
+A quick note that the Museum of Fine Arts is an excellent spot to visit at any time, as it tends to be uncrowded and relatively quiet.
+In addition, the museum's website offers extensive information on accessibility, such as this sensory guide.

 Note: Open 10 AM – 5 PM | Downtown St. Pete

-Wander through the shaded paths of Straub Park, cool off under the iconic banyan trees, and take a gentle walk along the St. Pete Pier.
+If you prefer to spend your afternoon outdoors, wander through the shaded paths of Straub Park, cool off under the iconic banyan trees, and take a walk along the St. Pete Pier.
 With open-air breezes and breathtaking views of Tampa Bay, this is a perfect spot for relaxed exploration.
+Or consider a visit to small but beautiful Sunken Gardens, a 100-year-old botanical garden very close to downtown St. Pete.

 Meet behind Billy’s Stone Crab Restaurant – 1 Collany Road, Tierra Verde